 Security Considerations for Database Connections

 Security is the primary concern for any organisation connecting a database to an external tool.
 Your database contains your most valuable business asset: your data.
 The good news is that following established practices makes database reporting connections extremely safe.
+In fact, a properly configured database connection with read-only access, TLS encryption, and IP whitelisting is inherently more secure than the spreadsheet-based alternative, where sensitive data is exported into files that can be emailed, copied to USB drives, or left on shared network folders with no access control or audit trail.

 Encryption in Transit: Every database connection should use TLS/SSL encryption.
 For PostgreSQL, ensure sslmode=require in your connection string.
 For MySQL, use --ssl-mode=REQUIRED.
+This ensures that data travelling between your database and reporting tool cannot be intercepted or read by anyone monitoring the network, which is especially important when connecting over the public internet rather than a private network.

 Network-Level Security: Restrict which IP addresses can connect.
-Configure your firewall or security groups to allow connections only from your reporting tool's published IP ranges.
+Configure your firewall or security groups to allow connections only from your reporting tool published IP ranges.
 For stricter requirements, use SSH tunnels or VPN connections.

 Use strong, unique passwords.
 Reporting user passwords should be at least 20 characters, randomly generated, and stored in a password manager.
 Rotate credentials regularly, at least every 90 days.
 Implement connection logging to track all queries executed by the reporting user, which is invaluable for security monitoring and compliance.
+Connection logging also serves as an audit trail that can demonstrate to regulators and auditors that data access is controlled, monitored, and limited to authorised purposes — an increasingly important consideration for UK businesses subject to UK GDPR and industry-specific regulations.

 If your database contains personal data, your reporting connection must comply with UK GDPR.
 Ensure data is processed lawfully, minimise the data exposed to reporting tools, and maintain records of processing activities.
 Consider using pseudonymisation or aggregation in reporting queries to reduce personal data volume.